rnixx/kivy3/README.md

 # Kivy3 - 3D graphics framework for Kivy

-Kivy3 is the framework which helps people work with 3D elements and rendering within Kivy application.
+Kivy3 is a framework which helps people work with 3D elements and rendering within Kivy application.
 Basically with Kivy and Kivy3 you may create a 3D application for any platform Kivy supports, such as: iOS, Android, Windows, OSX, Linux (including Raspberry Pi).